sjoulbak/companion_forms/README.md

 > You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

 A copy of the license can you find on: http://www.gnu.org/licenses/gpl-2.0.html

-== Description ==

-Do you need a high amount of information from someone?
-Then a single form would get to long.
-With companion form you can easily split your form in multiple tabs.